zengxu-yang/linux-on-winbook-tw102/README.md

 * Backlight brightness control.
 It works after rebuilding the kernel.
 See issues below.
 * USB charging.
 * Touchscreen works with issues.
 See below.
 * Suspend/Wakeup works with issues.
+Suspend should work but hibernation does not work properly.
+Kernel complains that it cannot find the image when resuming from hibernation.
+You can disable hibernation in systemd settings.
 ## Things Don't Work
 * Cameras